drewmarin/AWSSCD02/generalNotes.md

 - Every account has a root user
 - Used as a logical segmentation for boundaries such as dev, prod or different teans
 - **Every** AWS account has **own copy/db** of IAM
+- AWS rotates which facilities are used for AZs so my us-east-1a may not be the same as yours, but has introduced AZ IDS to allow you to have consistency for shared deployments

 ## IAM
 IAM: acts an identity provider and can auth those identities.
 Nost cost service.
 Global service.
 No direct control on external accounts